krany4/krany4/README.md

 - 👋 Hi, I’m Vova Krasniy
 - 👀 I’m interested in Frontend
 - 🌱 I’m currently learning JS/TS/React/Redux
-- 📫 How to reach me in telegramm @krany13
+- 📫 How to reach me in telegram @krany13

 <!---
 krany4/krany4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.